Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartplotarea/setlayouttargettype/_index.md

 ---
 title: setLayoutTargetType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartplotarea/setlayouttargettype/
+url: /php-java/aspose.slides/chartplotarea/setlayouttargettype/
 ---

-## setLayoutTargetType(int value)  function
+## setLayoutTargetType(int value)  method

   If layout of the plot area defined manually this property specifies whether to layout the plot area by its inside (not including axis and axis labels) or outside